- Search The Registry

 Many big-band performances were broadcast live from Roseland by radio networks; recordings survive several NBC broadcasts of 1940, featuring the young Ella Fitzgerald fronting the Chick Webb band.
 Brecker popularized such stunts as marathon dancing (until it was banned), staged female prizefights, yo-yo exhibitions, sneezing contests, and dozens of highly publicized jazz weddings with couples who met at the club.
 As the club grew older, Brecker attempted to formalize the dancing more by having hostesses dance for a fee, with tuxedoed bouncers (politely known as "housemen") keeping order.

-According to its website, accommodated 3,200 standing (with an additional 300 upstairs), 2,500 for a dance party, between 1,300 and 1,500 in theatre style, 800-1,000 for a sit-down dinner, and 1,500 for a buffet and dancing.
-The venue hosted a wide range of events, from a Hillary Clinton birthday party to annual gay circuit parties, to movie premieres, to musical performances of all genres, including Beyoncé's Elements of 4 show.
+According to its website, it accommodated 3,200 standing (with an additional 300 upstairs), 2,500 for a dance party, between 1,300 and 1,500 in theatre style, 800-1,000 for a sit-down dinner, and 1,500 for a buffet and dancing.
+The venue hosted many events, from a Hillary Clinton birthday party to annual gay circuit parties, to movie premieres, to musical performances of all genres, including Beyoncé's Elements of 4 show.
 It was also known as the place American singer Fiona Apple broke down during a concert in 2000.

 The rear of the venue faced West 53rd Street and the Ed Sullivan Theater.
 On October 18, 2013, it was announced that the venue would close on April 7, 2014.
 Lady Gaga completed a short residency as the last performer before the Roseland Ballroom closed.